facebook/create-react-app/packages/react-scripts/template/README.md

 // this will ensure they're removed after each test. import 'react-testing-library/cleanup-after-each';

-// this adds jest-dom's custom assertsions import 'jest-dom/extend-expect';
+// this adds jest-dom's custom assertions import 'jest-dom/extend-expect';
 ```